redis/redis-doc/topics/cluster-spec.md

 16383 -> NULL
 ```

-Because of this rule, when a new cluster is created, it is only needed to manually assign (using the `CLUSTER ADDSLOTS` command, via the redis-trib command line tool, or by any other mean) the slots served by each master node to the node itself, and the information will rapidly propagate across the cluster.
+When a new cluster is created, a system administrator needs to manually assign (using the `CLUSTER ADDSLOTS` command, via the redis-trib command line tool, or by any other means) the slots served by each master node only to the node itself, and the information will rapidly propagate across the cluster.

 However this rule is not enough.
 We know that hash slot mapping can change
-because of two events:
+during two events:

 1. A slave replaces its master during a failover.
 2. A slot is resharded from a node to a different one.

 For now let's focus on failovers.
-When a slave failover its master, it obtains
+When a slave fails over its master, it obtains
 a configuration epoch which is guaranteed to be greater than the one of its
 master (and more generally greater than any other configuration epoch
-generated before).
+generated previously).
 For example node B, which is a slave of A, may failover
 B with configuration epoch of 4.
 It will start to send heartbeat packets
-(the first time mass-broadcasting cluster-wide), because of the following
+(the first time mass-broadcasting cluster-wide) and because of the following
-second rule, receivers will update their tables:
+second rule, receivers will update their hash slot tables:

 **Rule 2**: If a hash slot is already assigned, and a known node is advertising it using a `configEpoch` that is greater than the `configEpoch` of the master currently associated with the slot, I'll rebind the hash slot to the new node.

-So after receiving messages from B that claims to serve hash slots 1 and 2 with configuration epoch of 4, the receivers will update their table in the following way:
+So after receiving messages from B that claim to serve hash slots 1 and 2 with configuration epoch of 4, the receivers will update their table in the following way:

 ```
 0 -> NULL